Questions

 4. If there is any reason to believe that a youth has been sexually abused by another regulated health professional, it is required to report this to his/her governing body.

 These limits of confidentiality will be reviewed at the first appointment and an opportunity for any questions will be provided.
-You and your youth will also be asked to sign a form consenting to these limits.
+A client will also be asked to sign a form consenting to these limits.